radareorg/radare2-book/introduction/overview.md

 ## Overview

-Nowadays the project is composed by a set of small utilities that can be used together or independently from the command line:
+Nowadays the project is composed of a set of small utilities that can be used together or independently from the command line:

 ###radare2